0xSR42/notes/notes-on-governance.markdown

 has happened, one question to be asked is whether to seek justice or revenge.

-The process of seeking justice would be to collect evidence, interrogate suspects, and formulate a theory which a judge or jury gets to decide upon.
+The process of seeking justice would be to collect evidence, interrogate suspects, and formulate a theory which a judge or jury gets to decide upon and deliver a sentence or punishment.

 While interrogating suspects, good cop bad cop is a strategy proven to work.
 [Good cop/bad cop](https://en.wikipedia.org/wiki/Good_cop/bad_cop)